Amos47/2400/Chapter2/Ch02_Backstory.md

 **Liquid**: Flowing freely like water.
 Having the properties of a liquid: being neither solid nor gaseous.
 Smooth and unconstrained in movement.

-The article offers that “We have been brought up to believe that there is a total distinction, a wall of separation between digital and analog: The world is smooth and continuous; analog whereas computers are operating on discrete, black & white separate units; they are digital.
+The article offers that:
+>“We have been brought up to believe that there is a total distinction, a wall of separation between digital and analog: The world is smooth and continuous; analog whereas computers are operating on discrete, black & white separate units; they are digital.
 And the twain shall never meet."

-The author writes: “Well you know, it just ain't so.
+The author writes:
+>“Well you know, it just ain't so.
 Imagine a couple of small grains of sand.
 Digital, separate, discrete.
 Now add a couple more.
 And a couple more.
 Millions more.
 Billions.
 And you have a beach.
 An analog, a smooth continuous environment. [sic]

-“Everyday home and office computers, with capacities to manipulate literally billions of bits literally billions of times a second [...] have gone the way of the grains of sand and are definitively not just digital anymore.
+>“Everyday home and office computers, with capacities to manipulate literally billions of bits literally billions of times a second [...] have gone the way of the grains of sand and are definitively not just digital anymore.
 And they have the potential to become more than analog.
 They have the potential to become, and make us, liquid.”

 So the question for us is: At what point does digital become analog?
 At what point (threshold) does it matter to us?
 At what point can we detect the difference?
 What resolution is important for us?
 This is akin to decimal place precision.
 How many decimals is it necessary to report in a table of financial ratios, for example, before the additional digit becomes meaningless?
 Think about this.
 Especially the Accountants and Finance people among you.
 How may decimal places, how much precision, is necessary?
 When is it *good enough*?